lucasrigo-numen/teched2025-AI167/exercises/ex2-1-vector-api.md

 ## Excercise 2.1: Provide the chunks of documents via Vector API directly

+Vector API is a microservice provided with a Rest API and endpoints for creating and managing collection and documents.

 In the following we will do the following steps:
 + Prepare the Vector Knowledge Base
     1. Create Collection